-Regulation for Level 3 Autonomy finally coming in 2021 after 3 years of delays
+Level 3-Autonomous regulation finally coming after 3 years of delay

 - After almost 3 years in the making, the amendment of UNECE Reg.
 No.79-Steering Equipment will allow Level 3 in countries adopting the new rules called “Automated Lane Keeping System”